readingshapes/streamlit_tutorial/README.md

 ### Run the Demo App

-To test that the Setup was done successfully, see if you run the demo app:
+To confirm that the Setup was successful, see if you can run the demo app:

 1. First activate the project's virtual environment: In the terminal, navigate to the project's directory and type `source .venv/bin/activate`.
 1. Then type `streamlit run streamlit_app.py`.